livewire/livewire/docs/upgrading.md

 composer require livewire/livewire:^3.0@beta
 ```

-### Update other dependancies
+### Update other dependencies

 Any other packages in your application that depend on Livewire will need to be upgraded to a version that supports V3.

-Below is a list of dependancies and their corresponding version with support for V3:
+Below is a list of dependencies and their corresponding version with support for V3:

 * `spatie/laravel-ignition` - ?